Manila Esposito

 Manila Esposito (born 2 November 2006) is an Italian artistic gymnast.
-She was a member of the silver medal winning team at the 2024 Olympic Games where she also won a bronze medal on the balance beam.
-She is a two-time European all-around champion (2024, 2025) as well as the 2024 European balance beam and floor exercise champion.
+She was a member of the silver medal-winning team at the 2024 Olympic Games where she also won a bronze medal on the balance beam.
+She is a two-time European all-around champion (2024, 2025), and has won European gold on beam (2024), floor (2024 and 2026), and with the team (2024 and 2025).

 Early life

 Esposito was born in Boscotrecase to Luciano and Margherita Esposito.
 She began gymnastics at age four when her mother began noticing her athletic abilities.
 When she was five years old, her family moved to Civitavecchia.

 Gymnastics career

 2022

 Esposito competed at the DTB Pokal Mixed Cup and won the bronze medal with the Italian team behind the United States and Germany.
 She then competed at the City of Jesolo Trophy where she finished tenth in the all-around with a total score of 51.200.
 She won the all-around title at the Joaquim Blume Memorial with a total score of 53.300.
 She won the all-around bronze medal at the Italian Championships behind Martina Maggio and Alice D'Amato.
 In the event finals, she won the gold medal on the vault, the silver medal on the balance beam, the bronze medal on the uneven bars, and she placed fourth on the floor exercise.
 She was then selected to compete at the World Championships alongside Maggio, D'Amato, Giorgia Villa, and Veronica Mandriota.
-The team qualified for the team final where they finished fifth.
+The team qualified for the team final, where they finished fifth.